Sharvil9/Just-Playin/Question Loading/README.md

 ## ⚡ Features

 - **Loads Questions** – Sometimes quickly, sometimes like your Wi-Fi in a basement.
 - **Unpredictability** – Expect the unexpected.
 Or don't.
 We're not your boss.
+Act at your own risk.
 - **Single File Simplicity** – Just one `index.html` to rule them all.
 - **Infinite Loop Potential** – Ever loaded a question that never stops loading?
 You're about to.